maxonthegit/PPspliT/README.md

   * Shape dimming after playing an effect.
   * Effects triggered by mouse clicks on a specific shape.
   * The shaking and blinking emphasis effects, due to a PowerPoint bug.
-  * SmartArt objects because, to my knowledge, VBA does not offer a proper interface to individually process the shapes they are made of.
+  * Processing of effects applied to individual shapes of SmartArt objects or other composite objects (e.g., charts) because, to my knowledge, the interface exposed by VBA to alter the properties of such shapes is somewhat limited.
+For example, a position property like `Selection.ShapeRange(1).SmartArt.Nodes(1).Shapes(1).Left` is read-only, and methods like `ScaleHeight` or `Cut` affect the whole SmartArt object despite being applied to its individual shapes.
   * Duration for emphasis effects (e.g., until next click or until the end of the slide): all emphasis effects last until the end of the slide.
   * Accurate rendering of color effects: they do not perfectly match